add2cal/add-to-calendar-button/README.md

 - Taking care of all those edge cases, where some scenarios do not support specific setups (like WebView blocking downloads); utilizing beautiful user guidance workarounds.
 - Auto-generated Schema.org rich (structured) data for better SEO.
 - Full support for mouse, touch, or keyboard input (W3C WAI compliant).
 - Supporting 20+ languages, incl.
-RTL text for Arabic; but also custom labels and text blocks (i18n).
+RTL text for Arabic & Persian; but also custom labels and text blocks (i18n).

 ### And much more